Getting started¶

 objective2 = MinimizeObjective(w=1.0)

-In- and output features are collected in respective feature lists.
+In- and output features are collected in respective feature lists, which can be summarized

 from bofire.data_models.domain.api import Inputs, Outputs